katyazag/ai-to-save-endangered-languages/README.md

 I will be happy for any contribution or help.
 Also, I'm open to an invitation to participate in a project with the same field of interest.

-![A local in traditional Peruvian clothing]
 <img src="https://images.unsplash.com/photo-1568322503882-d119ddcb1c93?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=2695&q=80">
+[A local in traditional Peruvian clothing] Photo by Alex Azabache on Unsplash (https://unsplash.com/photos/pEZBGHsz7XI)

 This is how you create code examples:
 ```